axonivy-market/decision-component-util/approval-decision-utils-product/README.md

 ###  Approach

-Decision data is stored in a database table named ApprovalHistory.
+Decision data is stored in a database table named `ApprovalHistory`.
 This table stores the selected decisions, comments, approval dates, and confirmations.

 The data from this table will be utilized to populate the Approval History section.